RCOSDP/weko/docs/community/governance.rst

 **Disagreements**

 Leaders of the project should always strive for consensus.
-If that is not possible the leader taking a decision should alert the Invenio product manager prior to taking the decision.
+If that is not possible the leader taking a decision should alert the WEKO3 product manager prior to taking the decision.

 Members who are disagreeing with a decision may ask the product manager to review a specific decision and possible change it.

-Members who are disagreeing with the Invenio product manager may escalate the product manager's decision to their hierarchy at CERN.
+Members who are disagreeing with the WEKO3 product manager may escalate the product manager's decision to their hierarchy at National Institute of Informatics.

 Appointments
 ------------
-The Invenio product manager is appointed by CERN.
-Architects, coordinators and maintainers are appointed by the Invenio product manager in collaboration with existing architects and coordinators.
+The WEKO3 product manager is appointed by National Institute of Informatics.
+Architects, coordinators and maintainers are appointed by the WEKO3 product manager in collaboration with existing architects and coordinators.

-Maintainers are appointed by the architects (e.g. a new Invenio module) or coordinators (e.g. a new special interest group).
+Maintainers are appointed by the architects (e.g. a new WEKO3 module) or coordinators (e.g. a new special interest group).

 In general, appointments are made in an informal way, and usually anyone